About the Journal

 Detail Focus and Scope

-Papers which are submitted to Jurnal Arbitrer will be charged Article Processing Charge (APC) if it is ACCEPTED for publication.
+Starting from 2025, papers that are published in Jurnal Arbitrer will be charged an Article Processing Charge (APC) if it is ACCEPTED for publication.

 Submission fee: 0.00